 When we focus on "pare," we encounter its primary functions:

 - Formal Imperative (Usted Command): This is used to give a direct command to someone you would address formally as usted.
-For example, Pare aquí, por favor (Stop here, please).
+As an example, Pare aquí, por favor (Stop here, please).
 This is the form you're most likely to see on signs or hear in formal instructions.

 - Present Subjunctive (Él/Ella/Usted form): The subjunctive mood is used to express uncertainty, wishes, or hypothetical situations.
-For instance, Es importante que usted pare (It is important that you stop).
+Here's a good example: Es importante que usted pare (It is important that you stop).
 It is also the third-person singular subjunctive form.
-For example, Espero que pare de llover pronto (I hope it stops raining soon).
+To give you an idea, Espero que pare de llover pronto (I hope it stops raining soon).

 The subjunctive usage is particularly tricky for learners, as it requires understanding the triggers that necessitate its use.
 These triggers often include: